THE BEAUTY OF HOLINESS

 Join Paul on the 3rd Monday of every month at 7.30 pm for Catholic Meditation and Contemplation.
-The sessions start on September 17, 2018 in the St. Joseph’s Chapel and will last approximately 40 minutes.
+The sessions take place in the St. Joseph’s Chapel and will last approximately 40 minutes.
 Each session will start with a brief introduction to mediation followed by 20 minutes of practice and an optional discussion and reflection afterwards.

 Please forward Mass intentions to Mrs. Susan Travis, our Parish Secretary, at 403.265.5072 or by email: email@example.com.
 The suggested donation is $10.